Mina Clavero: Attractions and tourism

 The area is popular tourist site with its 14 miles of sandy beach and rocks, small waterfalls, spas and natural river basins.
 There are also cultural options such as the Museo de las Campanas (with a collection of over 600 bells from around the world) or the minerals museum.

 Topography of terrain, and climate of region contribute to making the town a good setting for trekking, horseback riding, ATV excursions and 4x4 crossings on different mountain roads with different levels of difficulty.

 A few kilometers from the town it is possible to practice sport climbing and mountain biking, and also to practice sport fishing for trout in crystal clear streams that cross the mountains.
 Lovers of water sports and activities can ride a jet ski or pedalo along the La Viña dam (35 km south of the city), or during the summer kayak the many rivers in the area.
 Abseiling is also practiced in the Quebrada de San Lorenzo and paragliding in Río Los Sauces and Baño de los Dioses.

-Throughout the year it is possible to watch birds, especially in the Quebrada del Condorito National Park (in it you can see a gigantic "V", about 800 meters deep and 1500 meters apart from the top of its walls), Paraje Río Los Sauces, Cerro San José, La Palmita, Remanso Cuadrado, Quebrada del Sobrado and Quebrada de la Mermela (Los Túneles).
+Throughout the year it is possible to watch birds, especially in the Quebrada del Condorito National Park (in it, one can see a gigantic "V", about 800 meters deep and 1500 meters apart from the top of its walls), Paraje Río Los Sauces, Cerro San José, La Palmita, Remanso Cuadrado, Quebrada del Sobrado and Quebrada de la Mermela (Los Túneles).

-Mina Clavero has an important tourist infrastructure that includes three, two and one star hotels, lodges and inns, and it also has hostels, cabins, camping and houses for rent (there are two tourist places for each inhabitant).
-Accompanying the above is a wide gastronomic offer and a multitude of options when it comes to having fun: casino, bingo, theatrical and street shows, among others.
+Mina Clavero has a tourist infrastructure that includes three, two and one star hotels, lodges and inns, and it also has hostels, cabins, camping and houses for rent (there are two tourist places for each inhabitant).
+Accompanying the above is a gastronomic offer and options when it comes to having fun: casino, bingo, theatrical and street shows, among others.

-You can also visit the Nido del Águila spa, it is a pleasant tourist area to visit and enjoy with the family.
+The Nido del Águila spa is a popular tourist area.

 The area is used as a special stage for the Rally Argentina.

-In 2019 the Mina Clavero river was chosen as one of the “seven natural wonders of Argentina” within the framework of a selection process that involved both popular vote and experts preselection, in a contest organized by the New 7 Wonders Foundation.
+In 2019 the Mina Clavero river was chosen as one of the "seven natural wonders of Argentina" within the framework of a selection process that involved both popular vote and experts preselection, in a contest organized by the New 7 Wonders Foundation.